 <intent-filter>to give it multiple data options.
 None of its attributes have default values.

 Information on how intent filters work, including the rules for how Intent objects are matched against filters, can be found in another document, Intents and Intent Filters.
-See also the Intent Filters section in the introduction.
+See also the Intent Filters section in the manifest file overview.

 Note: host name matching in the Android framework is case-sensitive, unlike the formal RFC.
 As a result, you should always specify host names using lowercase letters.

-- The path part of a URI.
-The
+- The path part of a URI which must begin with a /.

 pathattribute specifies a complete path that is matched against the complete path in an Intent object.
 The